 One GPU Fan Not Spinning

-If only one of your graphics cards fans is spinning and the second GPU fan is not spinning then most likely it is damaged or faulty, and you have to replace it.
+If only one of your graphics card fans is spinning and the second GPU fan is not spinning then most likely it is damaged or faulty, and you have to replace it.
 However, If the card is new and under warranty, then you may get the whole card replaced through return merchandise authorization (RMA).

 Fan Spinning Slow

-If your graphics card fan is spinning slowly at idle or during low GPU load then it is completely normal, because, in most of the modern-day graphics cards, the fan throttles down to spin at lower speeds (50% or less), when the GPU temperature is low.
+If your graphics card fan is spinning slowly at idle or during low GPU load then it is completely normal, because, in most modern-day graphics cards, the fan throttles down to spin at lower speeds (50% or less), when the GPU temperature is low.
 This is done to reduce fan noise, to extend the fan life and a small amount of power can be saved due to this.
-The fan speed increases automatically or dynamically, when you play a demanding game or use an application or software that increases load on the GPU.
+The fan speed increases automatically or dynamically when you play a demanding game or use an application or software that increases the load on the GPU.
 Below, you can see that the fan of Zotac GTX 1050 Ti OC is spinning at 45% speed during idle.

 Fan Spinning Slow & Making Noise

-If your fan is spinning slowly then it is either very dusty or its bearing need lubrication or they are out of life.
-Here, the first thing to do is to clean the fan using an electric air duster and then by using a brush.
+If your fan is spinning slowly then it is either very dusty or its bearing needs lubrication or they are out of life.
+Here, the first thing to do is to clean the fan using an electric air duster and then by a brush.
 If the fan is making loud annoying noises, then you can lubricate its bearing slightly with light motor oil or sewing machine oil.
 Do not use WD-40 for lubrication because it will not do any good.
-However, my personal recommendation would be to replace the noisy fan that is spinning slow or making noise because of its worn-out bearing.
+However, my personal recommendation would be to replace the noisy fan that is spinning slowly or making noise because of its worn-out bearing.

 Buy Zoom Spout Sewing Machine Oil